jwashek/jwashek.github.io/_posts/2021-02-05-How-to-Conquer-the-OSCP.md

 - **Create a screenshot directory.** If you follow the "Run Your Recon More Effectively" trick below, you'll already have separate directories for each unique host.
 This means you can (and should) create a separate directory specific to hosting your screenshots for each unique host.
 Make sure you're almost taking "too many" screenshots.
 Every machine, every step, be sure to be taking screenshots and plenty of them.
 - **Watch/Read Hack The Box and TryHackMe walkthroughs.** This.
 Is.
 Important.
 Watch every Hack The Box video that ippsec and John Hammond has on their channels.
 Pay close attention to the methodology they use.
 In addition to this, read any additional writeups that you can find.
 Regardless of how easy you think a machine was, there's always another way to do it.
 There very well may be something that you might have missed or there's just a more advanced way to do things.
 - **Take a snapshot.** Prevent running into issues like I did.
 Make sure you take a snapshot before your exam, but more importantly, make sure that everything is working so your snapshot is not useless.
+- **If you think it sounds dumb, try it anyway.** So many times when doing Hack The Box or TryHackMe machines I've said to myself, "Nah, that's dumb, that won't work... wait, but will it?"
+It pays to try anyways because you never really know if that "dumb" turns into how you got the shell.

 ### Tricks
 #### Enumeration Tricks